flame_camera_tools 5.0.2 copy "flame_camera_tools: ^5.0.2" to clipboard

 flame_camera_tools #

 flame_camera_tools is a Flutter package that enhances camera functionality for games built with Flame.
-It provides a intuitive way to manage camera behavior, making it easier to create dynamic and immersive experiences in 2D game worlds.
+It provides a set of convenient extensions for CameraComponent to handle smooth following, camera shake, zooming, rotating, path movement, and complex effect sequencing.
+This makes it easier to create dynamic and immersive 2D game experiences.

 Features #

-• Shake Effect: Apply a shake effect to any PositionProvider.
+• Shake Effect: Apply a randomized shake effect to the camera or any PositionProvider.

-• Rotating: Rotate the camera by an angle.
+• Rotating: Rotate the camera by a specified angle with optional duration and curve.

-• Focus Effects: Focus the camera on a position or component.
+• Focus Effects: Move the camera to focus on a specific position or component.

-• Chaining Effects: Seamlessly chain multiple effects using Futures.
+• Chaining Effects: Sequence multiple effects using Futures for smooth transitions.

 Usage #

-You can either instantiate your own CameraComponent directly or use the camera provided by the FlameGame class:
+You can use your own CameraComponent or access the camera provided by FlameGame:

 // Directly instantiate the CameraComponent